danish2562022/Notes_Bioinformatics/cluster_script/readme.md

 	8a) Node to Alvis:

-	open new terminal from your computer and connect to alvis, then do this: ssh -L 8888:localhost:8888 user-name@alvisX-X
+	open new terminal from your computer and connect to alvis, then do this: ssh -N -L 8888:localhost:8888 user-name@alvisX-X

 	8b) Alvis to your computer:

 	open a new terminal from your computer and do:
     ```
-	ssh -L 6543:localhost:8888 user-name@alvis2.c3se.chalmers.se (6543 is an arbitrary port that you can change)
+	ssh -N -L 6543:localhost:8888 user-name@alvis2.c3se.chalmers.se (6543 is an arbitrary port that you can change)
     ```
 9) Get Jupyter notebook on your screen: